 I ducked under, swam a few strokes towards the cascade, then pushed back off a rock.
 Lying on my back I stared up at the blue sky.
 I noticed a white wall surrounding the pool and a round tower that seemed to disappear upwards to meet the sky.

 After travelling all day across a barren sun baked wasteland this was paradise.
 Finally, tired of splashing in the pool I made my way back to the edge and pulled myself out.
 When I was out of the water, I raised my head to get up, and was confronted by someone standing over me.
 Confronted is perhaps not quite the right word, I was shocked, startled.
 I almost fell backwards into the water, but two arms reached out and held me, pulling me back and stopping my fall.

 It would seem impossible, but there standing in front of me, holding me by both arms was Jabez.
-I embarrassed him, I hugged him and pulled him close to me, I kissed his lips and a tiny tear fell from the corner of my eye.
+I embraced him, hugged him and pulled him close to me, I kissed his lips and a tiny tear fell from the corner of my eye.
 I was about to speak, I had a hundred questions for him to answer, but he looked straight into my eyes and touched his finger to my lips.

 He whispered, his warm breath on my ear.
 “We must go.”

 This must be the tower I had seen, I wasn’t sure, but somehow I thought it must be.
-Jabez moved ahead of me quickly climbing the stairs, there was only room for one person, I followed behind.
+Jabez moved ahead of me quickly climbing the stairs.
+There was only room for one person, I followed behind.
 Round and round, the climbing was tiring and I was starting to feel dizzy.

 ‘No time to lose.’
 The words rang in my head, ‘No time to lose.’